FreeTurk/OSRepo/README.md

 - [x] Polished README.md
 - [ ] Lifelessly copy and paste repo links of different OSs.
 - [ ] Find obscure OSs for weird people.

+**ANY INDEPENDENT OS DEVELOPERS**

+**I'm planning this project to also be community driven.
+Because of that, I will open a category in near future that will be called "Community".
+This will be a place for all independent creators to show off their work.**

+**If you want to show off your work, create an issue on this project with an appropriate title and a direct download link.
+Google Drive and Mediafire are the best options.**